Bachelor’s Degree in Forensic Science: Crime Scene Investigation

 Most students complete our Forensic Science: Crime Scene Investigation degree program in four years or less.
 Full-time students with eligible transfer credits may be able to complete the program sooner.

-In addition, Hilbert offers the innovative combined bachelor’s/master’s program, a “4+1” plan that lets students earn a bachelor’s degree in forensic science: crime scene investigation or forensic science: laboratory sciences and a master’s in criminal justice administration in five years.
+In addition, Hilbert offers the innovative combined bachelor’s/master’s program, a “4+1” plan that lets students earn a bachelor’s degree in forensic science: crime scene investigation and a master’s in criminal justice administration in five years.

 What are the benefits of earning a bachelor’s degree in forensic science: CSI?